tumagonx/nwjs_docs_old/Getting-Started-with-nw.js.md

 This chapter contains some tutorial information to get you started with nw.js programming.
 It assumes that you have nw.js binaries.
 (Such binaries are available in the “[Downloads](https://github.com/nwjs/nw.js#downloads)” section of our README.
 If you want to build your own nw.js binaries, refer to the [[Building node-webkit]] section instead.)

-Node-webkit is based on [Chromium](http://www.chromium.org) and [io.js](http://iojs.org/).
+Nw.js is based on [Chromium](http://www.chromium.org) and [io.js](http://iojs.org/).
 It lets you to call node.js code and modules directly from the DOM, and allows you to use Web technologies for your apps.
 Further, you can easily package a web application to a native application.

 ## Basics